mbdavid/LiteDB/README.md

 # Finish review
+- Add more Expression function (see RDLC functions)
 - Add better error messages on parser LiteExpression (expose as public)
 - Shell commands exceptions
 - Find old version about database usage to add in .Info()